digital-dream-labs/oskr-owners-manual/doc/vector_maintenance_tasks.md

 2. Hold its backpack button down until it powers down completely and keep holding down.

-3. After approximately 5 seconds the round green light at the front of the backpack will light up.
-Release the button at this time.
+3. After approximately 15 seconds, the white light at the back of the backpack
+will begin to glow.
+Release the button.

 4. Vector will reboot and start at the initial setup screen just like new.